 Taking Exams Outside the Minneapolis - St. Paul Area

 If you decide to take an exam at another location, you must:

-- Locate a qualified exam site and an appropriate proctor and make an exam appointment (see U of M contact information below).
+- Locate a qualified exam site and an appropriate proctor and make an exam appointment (contact information for U of M coordinate campuses below).

 - Choose an exam date that allows for one to two weeks for ODL to deliver your exam to the selected site.
 (Priority or overnight mail is not available.)